Tuttotorna/OMNIABASE/README.md

 It changes the depth of access to the object.

 A number remains what it is.
+A system remains what it is.
 A phenomenon remains what it is.
-Its practical function does not disappear.

 What changes is the level at which it becomes structurally visible.

 In this sense, OMNIABASE can be understood as a microscope of structure:

 not to deny what is already seen,
-but to open access to what remains beyond a single representation.
+but to expose what a single familiar representation leaves hidden.

 It does not reject prior knowledge.
-It extends structural access beyond the assumption that one familiar human-standard representation is enough.
+It tests its structural sufficiency.

 ---